 If you are having difficulty quitting, you can talk to your doctor who may be able to prescribe a specialized medication to help.
 These drugs can help reduce cravings and block the rewarding effects of smoking.

 Though NRTs and medication can help reduce your physical dependence on nicotine, these methods don’t deal with addiction’s psychological side effects.
 Counseling, in conjunction with other techniques, may be a valuable addition.
 Cognitive-behavioral therapy (CBT) is one option that helps you learn more about why your smoke — including how to address and combat triggers.

 Smoking is dangerous.
 It’s linked to a variety of severe health conditions, and it can also put your loved ones at risk through secondhand smoke.
-If you would like to learn more about quitting, the team at Gateway Foundation can help.
+It also can be used as a bandaid for mental health concerns such as depression or other addictions like opioid dependency.
+If you would like to learn more about breaking free from addiction and addressing the root problems the team at Gateway Foundation can help.
 We invite you to contact us online today.